 Power Snatch standards: Power Snatch to body weight ratios

-I guess you were waiting for that, right?
+I guess you were waiting for the Power Snatch standards, right?

 Let’s outline some numbers.

-There are a couple of other ressources out there, that you can use, check out
+There are a couple of other resources out there, that you can use, check out

 - Power Snatch Standards from ExRx.net for the Power Snatch

 - Snatch Standards from Strength Level and Snatch from Strength Standards for the Snatch

 Concluding How Much Should I Power Snatch For My Weight?

 If you are struggling to lift a reasonable amount of weight in the Power Snatch and you want to know how much should you Power Snatch for your weight, consider spending some extra time and effort in improving your Power Snatch technique.

 Once you have improved your Power Snatch technique you can look at the benchmarks outlined in this article and over time you will be able to lift more weight.